joinpursuit/ac-curriculum-web/unit2-apis-and-advanced-javascript/README.md

   - HashTable C-style implementation (array of linked lists) and the performance implications
   - **Learning outcome**: Write a JavaScript function that takes an input an array and returns a new array with only the unique elements from the input.
 This should be O(n) time and preserve the order of the input array
   - **Learning outcome**: Create a vehicle lookup implementation that lets users lookup vehicles by name and display the different features of the vehicle on the page.
+  - **Learning outcome**: Able to implement hashtable in JS (we will provide an "array" object and a "linked list" object with the appropriate methods)

 ### Week 2